Freshman & Transfer

-- Resume for any applicant with gaps in enrollment other than a summer term.
+- ENHS Form for any applicant with gaps in enrollment other than a summer term.
 Although optional, the Admissions Committee will expect you to document your post-secondary school educational and professional experiences.

 - Applicants who are on active suspension or dismissal from any of their previous institutions will not be offered admission to George Mason University.

-Transfer applicants who have fewer than 24 hours of earned university-level credit must meet both freshman and transfer admission requirements.
+Transfer applicants who have fewer than 24 hours of earned university-level credit must meet both freshmen and transfer admission requirements.
 These applicants must also submit:

 - Final secondary school transcript